khulnasoft-lab/design.khulnasoft.com/contents/components/button.md

 States change visually and/or programmatically depending on user interaction or a predetermined state.
 For example, programmatically moving focus to a button in a modal when it opens.
 This ensures they're accessible and feel reactive for different modalities.

 - **Disabled**: Prevents the user from performing an action.
 It lets the user know a certain action would be possible if circumstances were different.
 All buttons regardless of variant appear the same when disabled.
 Additionally, they will show the "not-allowed" cursor when hovered.
-If a tooltip or a popover needs to be used on a disabled button it should be wrapped in an enabled element.
+To include [tooltip](/components/tooltip) or [popover](/components/popover) content with a disabled button, wrap the button with an element that can receive focus and trigger the content.

+<todo>Provide an example of a disabled button with a tooltip or popover.</todo>
 - **Loading**: Place a button in the loading state with the `loading` property.
 The loading status is indicated by the use of a [spinner](/components/spinner), and the button is disabled while the state persists.
   - For [buttons containing text](#combinations), the spinner is added to the left of the button, before the icon or label.
   - For icon buttons, the spinner replaces the icon.